Who Gets the Money in a Wrongful Death Settlement?

 How Does a Wrongful Death Settlement Work?

 How does a wrongful death settlement work?
 When someone causes a death due to their careless or intentional act, they open themselves up to a wrongful death claim.
 Wrongful death claims are filed for a variety of reasons.
-They might be filed when deaths happen as a result of careless drivers, medical negligence, defective products and other incidents.
+They might be filed when deaths happen as a result of careless drivers, medical negligence, defective products, an auto accident and other incidents.
 Wrongful death lawsuits ask for compensation for specific damages, or losses, resulting from deaths.

 Wrongful death lawsuits are brought by the personal representative of the deceased person’s estate on behalf of the beneficiaries.
 If there are no beneficiaries, the personal representative can bring a lawsuit to recover compensation for medical, funeral and estate administration expenses only.
 A personal representative is someone named by the deceased in their will to handle their estate after they die.
 If there was no will, the court will appoint someone, such as the spouse or another family member to fulfill that role.
 If the personal representative doesn’t file a claim asking for damages within six months of the death, the spouse, parents or children can file on behalf of all the survivors.